SAN BENITO NJROTC

 - Provide incentive to live a healthy lifestyle.

 Who Teaches the Navy JROTC Program

-Currently all three NJROTC instructors are retired from the U.S. Navy.
+The current NJROTC instructor is retired from the U.S. Navy.